 His inability to let go of those stories hindered him from moving on with his life.
-Instead he carried them around like baggage everywhere he went.
-The penny dropped one day when I finally saw his house; his behavior miraculously made perfect sense to me.
+Instead, he carried them around like baggage everywhere he went.
+The penny dropped one day when I finally saw his house; his behaviour miraculously made perfect sense to me.

 While my very first impression of the ground floor was that it’s absolutely impeccable I realized that some parts of the house were filled with clutter from floor to ceiling.
 Particularly his study and bedroom; the walk-in closet and bedside table shelves had bent under the weight of 50 years personal belongings.

 I could see by the age and the sheer number of books, collectables and clothes that he hadn’t been unable to let go of anything over the course of his life.
 Not only from his mind and home, but also from his body since Andrew carried around an excessive amount of weight.